Decentralidia/Rebuttal/Readme.md

 # Reviewer 1

-Thank you for your valuable comments on our submission "User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt."
-We addressed your concerns in the following by iterating on your questions and providing corresponding responses to them.
-We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following reactions.
+Thank you for your valuable comments and suggestions on our submission.
+We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following paragraphs.
 Nevertheless, please ask without hesitation if you have any additional concerns or questions.

 ***